-I have published in several domains: non-equilibrium molecular physics, classical & quantum dynamics, biochemistry, digital aesthetics, interactive art, human-computer interaction, high-performance computing & algorithm development, evolutionary algorithms, religion & power, cultural theory, atmospheric physics, optics, and scientific instrument development.
-Two of my better known interdisciplinary projects include the multi-award winning ‘danceroom Spectroscopy’ digital art installation and the ‘Hidden Fields‘ dance performance.
-Since 2011, these have been experienced by well over 100,000 people across Europe, the USA, and Asia – featured at a number of prestigious venues like the Barbican Arts Centre (London), the ZKM | Center for Art and Media Technology (Karlsruhe, Germany), the London 2012 Olympics (London, UK), the Stanford University Art Institute (Palo Alto, California), the Bhutan International Festival (Thimphu, Bhutan), and all sorts of others.
+Artworks to which I’ve contributed include the multi-award winning ‘danceroom Spectroscopy’ digital art installation and the ‘Hidden Fields‘ performance, which have been installed at a number of well-known cultural and media venues across Europe, the USA, and Asia, including the Barbican Arts Centre (London), the ZKM | Center for Art and Media Technology (Karlsruhe, Germany), the London 2012 Olympics (London, UK), the Stanford University Art Institute (Palo Alto, California), the Bhutan International Festival (Thimphu, Bhutan), and others.
 Digital aesthetics isn’t the only art form I explore; sometimes I design altogether different types of performance art experiments…